 2.1.
 Strains

 A total of 1016 strains of Y. enterocolitica pathogenic bioserotype 4/O:3 from nine European countries (Belgium, Estonia, Finland, Germany, Italy, Latvia, Russia, Spain, and the United Kingdom) were studied.
 Y. enterocolitica strains originated from pork and were chosen from the culture collection of the Department of Food Hygiene and Environmental Health (University of Helsinki, Helsinki, Finland).
-The strains had been isolated between 1999 and 2007 from pig tonsils, except for eight of the German strains that were isolated from the tongue (n=4), surface samples of pig carcasses (n=3), and head meat (n=1).
+The strains had been isolated between 1999 and 2007 (Supplementary Table 1) from pig tonsils, except for eight of the German strains that were isolated from the tongue (n=4), surface samples of pig carcasses (n=3), and head meat (n=1).

 2.2.
 Antimicrobial resistance testing